Alexand3-R/Shellcode-Assistant/README.md

 # libemu is required for outputting a graph using Libemu's sctest
 sudo apt install graphviz
 sudo apt install libemu2

+# gcc-multilib is required to compile x86 executables on x64 systems
+apt-get install gcc-multilib
 ```

 ## Usage